Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation: Introduction

 \section{Introduction}

 The expansion rate of the Universe today, known as the Hubble constant, $H_0$, is a central point of debate in modern cosmology.
 To date, there are unresolved discrepancies in the value of $H_0$ derived from early and late Universe probes \citep{Verde_2019, Di_Valentino_2021, Abdalla_2022}.
 In addition to measuring the current expansion rate, we can measure the expansion rate at past times to build understanding of the nature of dark energy.
 The expansion history of the Universe is sensitive to any possible evolution of dark energy, often characterized by equation of state parameters ($w_0$,$w_a$).
-Recent results from the Dark Energy Spectroscopic Instrument collaboration suggest that ($w_0$,$w_a$) may deviate from standard $\Lambda$CDM values \citep{desicollaboration2024desi}.
+Recent results from the Dark Energy Spectroscopic Instrument collaboration suggest that ($w_0$,$w_a$) may deviate from standard $\Lambda$ cold dark matter values \citep{desicollaboration2024desi}.
 Considering the ongoing Hubble tension and the possible evidence of the evolution of dark energy, it is important to provide independent measurements of ($H_0$,$w_0$,$w_a$).

 Strong gravitational lenses can be used to provide independent constraints on both $H_0$ and ($w_0$,$w_a$) through time-delay cosmography \citep[TDC,][]{refsdal64, Treu_TDC_review, Birrer_TDC_review}.
 This technique uses lenses of time-variable point sources, such as quasars, for independent single-step distance measurements, without requiring any local calibrations.
-With a sufficiently large sample of lenses, strong lensing can independently constrain the Universe's expansion at percent-level precision \citep{lsst_science_book, Linder_2011, desc_SRD_21, Hogg_2023}.
+The Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST) is slated to observe $\mathcal{O}(10^3)$ multiply imaged active galactic nuclei \citep{Oguri_2010}.
+With this large sample of lenses, TDC can independently constrain the Universe's expansion at percent-level precision \citep{lsst_science_book, Linder_2011, desc_SRD_21, Hogg_2023}.

-The current state-of-the-art in TDC measures $H_0$ from a sample of 7 strongly lensed quasars \citep{TDCOSMOI,TDCOSMO_IV}.
-Each lens is modelled extensively using explicit likelihood evaluation, which requires many hours of investigator time and CPU resources per lens.
-Precision on $H_0$ from the sample varies (2\%, 5\%, 8\%) depending on the mass modeling assumptions.
-The most conservative choice \citep{TDCOSMO_IV} includes the mass-sheet degeneracy, and analyzes the lens models within a hierarchical framework, allowing population-level characteristics to be jointly inferred with $H_0$.
-Simultaneous hierarchical inference of cosmology and the lens parameter population is a promising approach.
-To improve constraining power, we must work towards the analysis of a larger sample of lenses.
+In addition to cosmography, a large sample of lensed quasars from LSST will be used to enable other scientific studies.
+Galaxy-scale lensed quasars can be used in combination with galaxy-galaxy lenses to study the mass profiles of elliptical galaxies \citep{shajib2024strong}.
+Microlensing events can be used to study the physical structure of quasars \citep{vernardos2024microlensing}.
+Flux ratio anomalies can be used to study dark matter properties \citep{vegetti2024strong}.